Body vibration Osteoporosis , Osteopenia your solution?

 What does the research say about the effects of these machines that do whole Body-vibration Osteoporosis or Osteopenia?

-Here are some research abstracts of studies about vibration machines and bone building:
+Here are some research abstracts about vibration machines and bone building:

 - 2017 revew study concluded.
 "Our systematic review and meta-analysis of randomized controlled trials (RCTs) examining whole-body vibration (WBV) effect on bone mineral density (BMD) found significant but small improvements in hip areal BMD (aBMD) in postmenopausal women and in tibia and spine volumetric BMD in children/adolescents, but not in other BMD measurements in postmenopausal women and young adults."

 - Journal of Osteoporosis 2011 A Randomized Controlled Trial of Whole Body Vibration Exposure on Markers of Bone Turnover in Postmenopausal Womenby Sarah Turner,Margaret Torode, Mike Climstein, Geraldine Naughton, David Greene ,Michael K. Baker, Maria A. Fiatarone Singh.
 The authors conclude that "We have shown for the first time that low-frequency, low-magnitude vibration 3×/week for eight weeks in postmenopausal women results in a significant reduction in NTx/Cr, a marker of bone resorption, when compared with sham vibration exposure."
 (In other words under these specific conditions, uses slowed their bone loss.)
 To read the full text of this article, click on Body vibration Osteoporosis, Osteopenia article